1,000+ Opportunities

 See your top 10 upcoming opportunities on a demo → Verified names, emails & phone numbers AI-predicted best buyers in the org Auto-sync to Salesforce & HubSpot Unlock Contact Data → Access the largest public sector contact database See which competitors are likely to bid Line-item pricing breakdowns Contract expiration map of your TAM Access Full Details → Get complete source documentation & analysis

-Based on current listing details, eligibility includes: Organizations proposing to develop DCFC Electric Vehicle Supply Equipment along Alternative Fuel Corridors or community sites in New York State; two tracks with specific simultaneous charging and site capacity requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations proposing to develop DCFC Electric Vehicle Supply Equipment along Alternative Fuel Corridors or community sites in New York State; two tracks with specific simultaneous charging and site capacity requirements.
+Confirm the full requirements in the official notice before applying.